How to enable Bluetooth on Windows 11

 • To enable Bluetooth on Windows 11, open Settings > Bluetooth & devices > Bluetooth and turn on “Bluetooth.”

-Bluetooth is a wireless adapter that allows you to transfer data over a short distance, and you can use it to connect a slew of peripherals, such as keyboards, mice, headphones, cameras, phones, and the list goes on.
+Bluetooth is a wireless technology that allows you to transfer data over a short distance.
+You can use it to connect a wide range of peripherals, such as keyboards, mice, headphones, cameras, phones, and more.

 To turn Bluetooth on or off on Windows 11, use these steps: